 Lambert, Jane L., M.S.B.A.
-(Indiana University, 1985), Senior Lecturer in Accounting and Executive Director of Academic Programs
+(Indiana University, 1985), Lecturer in Accounting and Executive Director of Academic Programs

 Langvardt, Arlen W., J.D.
-(University of Nebraska, 1981), Chairperson and Professor of Business Law
+(University of Nebraska, 1981), Chairperson of Business Law and Professor of Business Law

 Larimer, Preston A., A.G.S.
 (Indiana University, 1993), Lecturer in Operations and Decision Technologies (part-time)